This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 Almost all of Iceland’s electricity is produced in hydroelectric and geothermal power plants.
 There are three main electricity producers: Landsvirkjun, which is state-owned; Reykjavík Energy, owned by three municipalities; and HS Energy, owned by local municipalities and private investors, some of whom are foreign.
-There is a nascent wind power sector and some interest in developing solar power, especially for off-grid uses.
+There is a nascent wind energy sector and some interest in developing solar power, especially for off-grid uses.
 As Landsvirkjun and Reykjavík Energy are publicly owned, tendering is mandatory if the value of a contract exceeds a certain limit.
 The price limit depends on the nature of the purchase.
 See websites below for further information.

 Leading Sub-Sectors

-Turbines for renewable power plants; transformers; generators; and small scale, off-grid solar solutions.
+Turbines for renewable power plants; transformers; generators; and small-scale, off-grid solar solutions.

 Opportunities

-There are opportunities for U.S. companies to sell products to upgrade, maintain and repair power plants.
+There are opportunities for U.S. companies to sell products to upgrade, maintain, and repair power plants.

 Resources